 Kodampuli Fish Curry is one popular dish from Kerala that is why it is known as Kerala Fish Curry.
 I have been meaning to make this dish for ages but it never happened.
-Lia of Spices Corner who introduced this dish to me as her husband is a South Indian surely she knows lots more about South Indian dishes than I do.

 I was attracted to make this fish curry as I had been using kodampuli (Garcinia cambogia) for quite sometimes to substitute any Indonesian dishes that add asam kandis.
 Since I have a stock of asam kandis ever since my visit to Indonesia last May, I need to find some South Indian dishes which incorporate kodampuli.

 If you wonder why asam kandis, kodampuli, kokum and asam gelugur interchangeably, please visit my post about Tart or Sour Flavourings in Indonesian Cooking.
 Kodampuli has some other names such as Kudampuli, Gambooge, Malabar Tamarind, Fish Tamarind, Kerala Puli, Kerala Kudampuli, Malabar Kudampuli, Meen Puli, Meenpuli etc.

 Being said that asam kandis can be the substitution, I suggest to my Indonesian, Malaysian and Singaporean foodies to add asam kandis if you can’t find kodampuli.

 I saw some recipes of Kodampuli Fish Curry are adding fish masala.
 But if you are not able to get it, don’t let yourself down and not to try this Kerala Fish Curry.
 Some recipes also add green chilies and some are not.
 Well it’s matter how spicy you like.

 Kerala Fish Curry